 Huskies can look pretty intimidating, but can they actually be good guard dogs?
 It’s a popular question we receive so let’s break it down… The answer might surprise you.

-Huskies do not usually make good guard dogs.
+The truth is that Huskies are not good guard dogs.
 By nature, huskies are very friendly and are not suspicious or aggressive towards strangers.
-Huskies lack many of the traits that are needed to make a good guard dog.
+Huskies lack many traits that are needed to make a good guard dog.

 At the sight of an intruder entering your property, it’s likely your husky will dash over and jump up licking and trying to play, rather than guarding their territory.

 The loving and affectionate nature of a husky will likely get in the way of their ability to be aggressive.
 Not exactly what you want upon the sight of an intruder.